-Rule 71.
+2 3 Rule 71.
 Persons Entitled to the Floor.
-No person shall be permitted upon the floor of the House when in session and two hours before and after the House is in session except the present members of the General Assembly and all officers and employees of the General Assembly.
-Bona fide news media correspondents shall be admitted to the floor when recommended by the Committee on Committees and shall be governed by the rules of the House and assigned by the Committee on Committees to a media section specifically set aside for them.

-A special section of the gallery shall be reserved for the families and guests of members, who shall be admitted upon presentation of an identification card.
-Other persons shall be admitted to that part of the gallery not reserved for members' families.
-Members may submit the names of guests to the Clerk, who shall read the names to the House.
-Members shall not introduce guests from the floor.

-Rule 72.
-Restriction of lobbying and access to the House Chambers and office areas.
-No person shall engage in lobbying for or against any measure while the House is in session, or in recess, in any of the corridors or passages or in any of the rooms in that part of the Capitol assigned to the use of the House, and no registered lobbyist shall enter that part of the Capitol while the House is in session.
-This rule shall not be construed to prohibit the use of the corridors or passages in going to and from the House gallery by any person.

-A sign, poster, or any other object, the purpose of which can be reasonably construed to indicate support or opposition to any measure before the House, and which is large enough to be generally visible from the House floor, shall not be permitted in the gallery.
+No person shall be permitted upon the 4 floor of the House when in session and one hour[two hours] before and after the House is 5 in session except the present members of the General Assembly, former members of the 6 General Assembly, and all officers and employees of the General Assembly.
+Bona fide 7 news media correspondents shall be admitted to the floor when recommended by the 8 Committee on Committees and shall be governed by the rules of the House and assigned 9 by the Committee on Committees to a media section specifically set aside for them.
+10 A special section of the gallery shall be reserved for the families and guests of members, who shall be admitted upon presentation of an identification card.
+Other 12 persons shall be admitted to that part of the gallery not reserved for members' families.
+Members may submit the names of guests to their caucus chair.
+The Majority Caucus 13 14 Chair and the Minority Caucus Chair [the Clerk, who] shall read the names of their 15 respective caucus members' guests to the House.
+Members shall not introduce guests 16 from the floor.
+17 Restriction of lobbying and access to the House Chambers and Rule 72.
+18 office areas.
+No person shall engage in lobbying for or against any measure while the 19 House is in session, or in recess, in any of the corridors or passages or in any of the rooms 20 in that part of the Capitol assigned to the use of the House, and no registered lobbyist 21 shall enter that part of the Capitol while the House is in session.
+This rule shall not be 22 construed to prohibit the use of the corridors or passages in going to and from the House 23 gallery by any person.
+24 A sign, poster, or any other object, the purpose of which can be reasonably 25 construed to indicate support or opposition to any measure before the House, and which is large enough to be generally visible from the House floor, shall not be permitted in the